 February 2016,the FASB issued

 ASU,This ASU consists of a comprehensive lease accounting standard.
 The guidance requires lessees to recognize assets and liabilities related to long-term leases on the balance sheet and expands disclosure requirements regarding leasing arrangements.
 The guidance is effective for reporting periods beginning after

 notrecognize a lease liability or right of use asset for our short-term leases and that it will combine lease and non-lease elements of leases.
-Based on our current lease portfolio, we expect the adoption of the guidance will result in recording a right of use asset of approximately
+The new guidance changes the way we account for our operating leases including recording the future benefits (“ROU assets”) of those leases and the related discounted minimum lease payments on our consolidated balance sheets.
+Upon adoption we recorded a right of use asset of approximately

 June 2018,the FASB issued